Haridharshini510/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EXPERIMENT--01-ALP-FOR-8086
+# EXPERIMENT--01-ARITHMETIC OPERATION AND LOGICAL OPERATION IN 8086

-Name :
+Name: Haridharshini J
-Roll no
+Register number: 212224040098
-Date of experiment :
+Date of experiment: 19/08/25

 ## Aim: To Write and execute ALP on fundamental arithmetic and logical operations
 ## Components required: 8086  emulator